-- ⇒ Check for silent leaks in the toilet with a few drops of food coloring in the tank, and check your sprinkler system for winter damage. - ⇒ Twist faucet valves; tighten pipe connections; and secure your hose to the spigot.
-For additional savings, twist a WaterSense labeled aerator onto each bathroom faucet to save water without noticing a difference in flow.
-They can save a household more than 500 gallons each year-equivalent to the amount water used to shower 180 times! - ⇒ Replace old plumbing fixtures and irrigation controllers that are wasting water with WaterSense labeled models that are independently certified to use 20 percent less water and perform well.
+- ⇒ Check for silent leaks in the toilet with a few drops of food coloring in the tank, and check your sprinkler system for winter damage. - ⇒ Twist faucet valves; tighten pipe connections; and secure 2018. year-equivalent to the amount water used to shower than one year old. - water and perform well.